-Also known as snake beans, yard long beans or Asparagus beans, long beans are a staple in many parts of Asia and can actually grow to be 3 ft long.
-They are very similar to green beans in flavor and how they can be prepared, but I find they hold up better to high heat, staying firm where green beans may go mushy.
+Also known as snake beans, yard long beans or asparagus beans, long beans are a staple in many parts of Asia and can actually grow to be 3 ft long.
+They are very similar to green beans in flavor and how they can be prepared, but they tend to hold up better to high heat, staying firm where green beans may go mushy.
 Their hardiness also means they hold up better to strong flavors and spice.
-They are delicious in soups and curries or simply on their own, in a simple stir-fry.
+They are delicious in soups and curries or simply on their own.

 STORAGE: Long beans will keep in an unsealed bag in the fridge for up to a week, if not longer.
-Be sure to keep them dry/unwashed--- they don't like being wet.
+Be sure to keep them unwashed and dry - they don't like being wet.

 RECIPE: Long Beans with Black Pepper adapted from this recipe from foodandwine.com